xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

             Suites/TS_RegressionTest'
 ```

-In case, you prefer setting up the integration manually, you can refer to the below section.
+In case you prefer setting up the integration manually, you can refer to the below section.

 <details><summary>E2E testing integration with CircleCI</summary>
 <p>